 Cartier-Bresson Style/The Decisive Moment

 Cartier-Bresson got my attention.
-He achieved in photography what I wanted to with poetry.
+He got in photography what I wanted with poetry.
 He caught the immediate true moment that makes art fully alive.

 It’s harder than it seems, because most of time, we live in the past.
 We stick with our narratives, and we see our lives in the rear view mirror.

 The decisive moment, for which he’s best known, is hard to define.
 One reason is, Cartier-Bresson actually never said it.

-But it’s a point when all the elements come together in unity.
-The ideal image is is caught on film or, nowadays, digital device.
+But it’s a point when all things come together in unity.
+The ideal image caught on film or, nowadays, digital device.

-Cartier-Bresson got there gradually, starting out with music and paint.
-Photography drew him away, because it grabbed reality and held it.
+Cartier-Bresson got there gradually, starting out with music and painting.
+Photography drew him away from those flirtations, because it grabbed reality and held it.